 Ve hev vays to get a command prompt when executable files won’t run normally.
 And from there, you can run anything you want, old school DOS-style.

 If you want a virtual DOS machine running inside a modern PC operating system, with old-school networking and everything, everything you need to do it is at http://lazybrowndog.net/freedos/virtualbox/.

-Here are some train-related questions I’ve been seeing from Google searches that I really don’t think I ever answered adequately elsewhere.
-I don’t know where they’ve been landing before today, but hopefully this will help.
+Here are some train-related questions I’ve received that I really don’t think I ever answered adequately elsewhere.
+Hopefully this will help.
 Continue reading Frequent questions about setting up toy trains and trains and Christmas trees